area4lib/area4/CONTRIBUTING.md

 -------------------

-If your pull request is merged your name will be added to the author list (`.github/CODEAUTHORS.md`).

-If you have any questions please contact [a maintainer](mailto:support@rdil.rocks), but before you do please please review our [documentation](https://area4.readthedocs.io).
+If you have any questions please contact [a maintainer](mailto:me@rdil.rocks), but before you do, please please review our [documentation](https://area4.readthedocs.io/en/stable).